onewinter/ScriptObjPoolingFramework/README.md

 - `BeforeDestroy()` blank virtual function, called right before the object is destroyed, once when it's not needed by the pool.
 - `OnDestroy()` standard Unity function, called right after the object is destroyed, once when it's not needed by the pool.

-## Adding Variables At Spawn Time
+## Passing Variables At Spawn Time
-Insert a Finalize()-like method in betwen `SpawnNewPooledObject()` and returning your spawned object in the function you use in your ScriptableObject to spawn new pooled objects.
+Insert a Finalize()-like method in-between `SpawnNewPooledObject()` and returning your spawned object in the function you use in your ScriptableObject to spawn new pooled objects.

 ```
 [CreateAssetMenu(fileName = "Projectile_", menuName = "Projectile Setup", order = 51)]